pvorb/restposten-memory/README.md

-persistence-memory
+restposten-memory
 ==================

-In-memory database engine intended to be used with [Persistence](https://github.com/n-fuse/persistence.git), but it can also be used as a standalone in-memory db.
+In-memory database engine intended to be used with [restposten](https://github.com/n-fuse/restposten.git), but it can also be used as a standalone in-memory db.

 Installation
 ------------

-    npm install persistence-mongodb
+    npm install restposten-mongodb

 API Documentation
 -----------------

-You can find the API docs at <http://n-fuse.github.com/persistence-memory/>.
+You can find the API docs at <http://n-fuse.github.com/restposten-memory/>.

 License